OfekShochat/buildsys/README.md

 # buildsys
-this is a pretty fast build system. src is a test project to build.
+this is a pretty fast build system. building my chess engine in 1 second (in src).